gwenmich/Assignments/Assignment-1/README.md

 Next, I created a branch and created an assignment folder with a README file.
 After committing these changes I created a screenshots folder and updated the README file.
 I committed these changes before going on to create a requirements file and amending the README file to explain its use.
-After the final commit I
+After the final commit I pushed the branch to the remote repository and then merged the branch to the main.
+Finally, I pulled locally and did a final update on the README file and in the screenshots folder and a final commit and push.